daltondhcp/fundraising-engagement-deploy/README.md

 ## Post-deployment configuration

 For a semi-automated deployment method, follow the [Post-deployment configuration using PowerShell script]() instructions.
-If you prefer doing it manually using the portal, follow the instructions for [manual configuration]().

 After reconfiguring/securing the Azure resources, you need to reconfigure the Dynamics background service URI as well as the webhook for the payment service.